discord/loqui/README.md

+# This project is no longer maintained

+The gRPC ecosystem has advanced since we've written this project, and we've moved to using gRPC instead.

 # Loqui
 Loqui is a transport that implements a very simple framing protocol over a raw socket.
 The framing protocol is similar to http2, except that we've chosen deliberately to not implement a bunch of stuff, like flow control.